Facts about Jamaica

 - We drive on the left side of the road.
 Well, we're supposed to.

-- Although ganja (marijuana) is widely used and cultivated, it is an illegal drug.
+- Although ganja (marijuana) is widely used and cultivated, it is illegal to possess more than a small amount.

 - Jamaica's official language is English, although most conversation is carried out in a mixture of English and Jamaican patois.